 Communication between the operators will also ensure that operations are coordinated to limit noise exposure, and the stringent application of the described statutory-required marine mammal mitigation protocols by operators for the protection of these species will result in no significant cumulative impacts.
-Furthermore, regarding the Corrib works, efforts will be made to schedule the works over different weeks.
+Furthermore, regarding all works undertaken as part of the Corrib offshore gas development, efforts will be made to schedule the works over different weeks.
 For instance, the repair of the P6 wellhead cannot take place at the same time as the connection of the new flexible flowline to it.

 The impact of noise from additional vessel operations involved in the flexible flowline replacement works will be limited.
 The key receptors would be cetaceans and seals in the vicinity of the proposed activities.

-All projects are of short-duration and take place in open marine areas allowing for rapid attenuation of underwater noise, as well as allowing scope for animals to avoid the operations.
-All project operators will apply appropriate mitigation measures to protect / prevent animals from undue exposure to marine noise and the risk of collision / entanglement.
+While there exists a possibility that up to six distinct survey projects could occur off the western coasts of Ireland with overlapping timescales, as all projects are of short-duration and take place in open marine areas allowing for rapid attenuation of underwater noise, as well as allowing scope for animals to avoid the operations and also avoid undue potential for entanglement, collision risk or entanglement.

+All project operators will apply appropriate mitigation measures to protect/prevent animals from undue exposure to marine noise and the risk of collision/entanglement.
 Therefore, this scope of works in-combination with the other proposed survey activities from the Corrib development, and the potential for other surveys being undertaken by CNOOC Petroleum, is unlikely to result in significant cumulative impacts on key receptor species.